FDMT4TSE/DRTester/README.md

 Source code of this service can be downloaded from the provided linkage, and opened by IntelliJ IDEA.

-The default port of this web service is ***8085***.
+The default port of this web service is *8085*.
 If changing the port of this web service, the user needs to change the the value of parameter *endpoint* in  *ParseWSDL* script that can be available in linkage: https://github.com/phantomDai/drtAPI.git.

 In the *parseWSDL* class, there is a member variable named *endpoint*.
 Users need to change the value of this variable according to their IP and above port.
 For instance, we set *endpoint* value according to our IP and port:
 ```
 private static String endpoint = "http://202.204.62.171:8085/services/parser?wsdl"
 ```

-### Configuration of Micro services

-The users need to set up the local environment as follows:
+As for Restful APIs, the users need to set up the local environment as follows:
 1. Maven (that is available by visiting the linkage: http://maven.apache.org/)

 Then, the users can execute the following command in the drtAPI directory.